mnemesong/rescript-schema-driven/README.md

 ## Motivation
-- Make you serializible types-schemas file, thats will one source-of-true.
+- Make your serializible types-schemas file, thats will one source-of-true.
 - Have always correct and capable types-declarations and rescript-struct schemas, and safety refactoring, they are gives to you.
 - Extends generated modules with plugins, adds to modules new functionality you needs.